MoniterOrg/moniter/README.md

 - Copy the entire contents of the folder [`example/src/config/moniter`](https://github.com/MoniterOrg/moniter/tree/master/example/src/config/moniter) to your project and modify all the configuration files:

-- `url-config.ts`: the list of URLs that you want to monitor.
+- `url-config.ts`: the list of URLs and the intervals at each that you want to monitor them.
-- `alert-config.ts` the list of alert methods you wish to be notified by
+- `alert-config.ts`: the list of alert methods you wish to be notified by
-- `email-config.ts`, the email settings if you wish to be notified by email
+- `email-config.ts`: the email settings if you wish to be notified by email
-- `slack-config.ts`, the Slack webhook if you wish to be notified by slack
+- `slack-config.ts`: the Slack webhook if you wish to be notified by slack

 _\*\*\* More contact methods are coming soon! \*\*\*_